Gumbomber13/Better-Subtitles/INSTALL.md

 - ✅ Verify Git and ffmpeg prerequisites
 - ✅ Create virtual environment automatically
 - ✅ Install all dependencies (PyTorch, WhisperX, SRT)
-- ✅ Test the installation
+- ✅ Test the installation and automatically start processing (can be stopped anytime)

 ## What You Need First